tylerlong/j2m/README.md

-# Model Generator
+# j2m

+`j2m` is short for `Json to Model`.

-Generate models according to json data.
+Generate model according to json data.
+Why?
+Once you have the model, you can deserialize json to model.

+You can specify either one or multiple json files as input.
+Multiple json files will be deep-merged into one json file before processing.

 ## todo